 It’s also probable — according to 2014 research — that emotionally intelligent people with NPD know how to better regulate their emotions and read other people’s.
 This would make it easier for them to play a role (like the victim) that they know might “get to you.”
 In some instances, these people are called dark empaths.

 It can sometimes be difficult for people with narcissistic personality disorder to take criticism or rejection.
 This might make them react in several ways — one of them is rage.

-In this case, experts refer to it as narcissistic rage.
+In this case, experts refer to it as narcissistic rage or narcissistic collapse.

 One aspect of rage is feeling like the victim of someone else’s attacks.
 “I’m enraged because you attacked me.”

-Another aspect is that even when someone doesn’t feel like somebody else’s victim, they may recognize that playing this part may take away what enraged them in the first place.
+Another aspect is that even when a narcissist doesn’t feel like somebody else’s victim, they may realize that playing this part may make others back off and take back what enraged them in the first place.